freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 All new SecureDrop instances must use v3 onion services only, so the final configuration will only include v3 onion services regardless of the backup state.

+.. note:: If you need to restore from a backup from an instance configured to use SSH-over-LAN onto an SSH-over-Tor instance, you must either first update the target instance to use SSH-over-LAN or perform a data-only backup.
+   See :ref:`Data-only Restores <additional_restore_info>` for more information.

 The restore process differs based on the onion services that were configured on the old instance and preserved in the backup: